rrguardo/ESP32C3-SunBuddy-3D-Case/README.md

 **License:** GPLv3 (applies to the FreeCAD file and the overall design).

-Make this case the perfect foundation for your outdoor projects and maximize the potential of the ESP32C3 SunBuddy Module!
+Make this case the perfect foundation for your outdoor projects and maximize the potential of the SunBuddy-C3 Module!